Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers: Introduction

 Understanding light-matter interactions at the quantum level lies at the core of the recent developments in quantum technologies~\cite{Tavis1968, Aspelmeyer2014, Schmidt2016, Blais2021} that are behind sophisticated systems such as the future hybrid quantum networks~\cite{Kimble2008}.
-These systems comprise multiple devices such as quantum light sources and memories, fiber transmission lines, etc., which operate across different spectral regions of the optical domain, in sharp contrast to e.g. the microwave superconducting circuits employed in state-of-art quantum computers~\cite{Girvin2014,Gu2017}.
-Thus, efficient frequency transduction of quantum light states between disparate domains ~\cite{Li2004,Lauk2020} is essential to bridge the operational gaps between nodes~\cite{Awschalom2021}.
-While several different approaches to tackle this challenge have been proposed and demonstrated~\cite{Fan2016,Bonsma2022}, molecular modulation in hollow-core anti-resonant fibers (ARFs) filled with gas~\cite{Russell2014,Numkam2023} has recently stood out owing to its near-unity efficiency and exquisite preservation of non-classical correlations~\cite{Tyumenev2022}.
+These systems comprise multiple devices such as quantum light sources\cite{Arakawa2020,Zhang2024}, repeaters\cite{Munro2015,Azuma2023}, memories~\cite{Heshami2016,Lei2023}, fiber transmission lines~\cite{Wang2022}, etc., which operate across different spectral regions of the optical domain, in sharp contrast to e.g. the microwave superconducting circuits employed in state-of-art quantum computers~\cite{Girvin2014,Gu2017}.
+Thus, efficient frequency transduction of quantum light states between disparate domains ~\cite{Li2004,Radnaev2010,Lauk2020} is essential to bridge the operational gaps between nodes~\cite{Awschalom2021}.
+This has encouraged the proposal and demonstration of many different strategies to tackle this challenge in different platforms~\cite{Gnauck2006,Gogyan2008,McGuinness2011,Ramelow2012,Clark2013,Williamson2014,Donvalkar2014,Lefrancois2015,Bell2016,Fan2016,Clemmen2018,Bonsma2022}.
+Recently, molecular modulation in hollow-core anti-resonant fibers (ARFs) filled with gas~\cite{Russell2014,Numkam2023} has stood out owing to its tunability, large frequency shifts, near-unity efficiency and exquisite preservation of non-classical correlations~\cite{Sokolov2022, Tyumenev2022,Hamer2024fiber}.
 This is facilitated by the tight light-matter confinement in the core~\cite{Russell2014}, ultralow attenuation over a broad bandwidth~\cite{Numkam2023} and pressure-adjustable optical properties~\cite{Bauerschmidt2015}, which make ARFs excellent vehicles for light-based quantum applications~\cite{Finger2015,Antesberger2024}.

 On the other hand, in molecular modulation~\cite{Liang2000,Weber2012} at the single-photon level, a quantum light state scatters off the molecular coherence waves pre-excited via stimulated Raman scattering (SRS) in the ARF core, changing its frequency by the appropriate Raman shift without threshold.
-The corresponding state can be controllably up- or down-converted provided specific phase-matching conditions are fulfilled, which in the case of gas-filled ARFs is achieved by leveraging the fiber dispersion~\cite{Mridha2019}.
+The corresponding state can be controllably up- or down-converted provided specific phase-matching conditions are fulfilled, which in the case of gas-filled ARFs is achieved by leveraging the fiber dispersion~\cite{Hosseini2017, Mridha2019}.